DANS-KNAW/dd-poc-easy-sword2-to-dataverse/docs/index.md

 -----------
 ### Ways to run the program
 Converts one or more [deposit directories](deposit-directory.md) into Dataverse dataset-versions.
-The `import` subcommand will read the deposit directories currently present in the inbox specified as its argument, process those and then exit.
+The `import` subcommand will read the deposit directories currently present in `<inbox>`, process those and then exit.
 When run as a service (`run-service`) the tool will first enqueue all deposit directories found in the configured inbox (so those will be processed first), but then it will also process newly arriving deposit directories.

 !!! note "Import vs deposit in future versions of the tool"

     In the current version of the tool the processing of each deposit directory is the same for both modes of operation.
-In the future this is likely to change, as we would want to leverage all the capabilities of Dataverse's [import API](https://guides.dataverse.org/en/latest/api/native-api.html#import-a-dataset-into-a-dataverse){:target=__blank}
+In the future this is likely to change, as we would like to leverage all the capabilities of Dataverse's [import API](https://guides.dataverse.org/en/latest/api/native-api.html#import-a-dataset-into-a-dataverse){:target=__blank}
     in the migration of datasets from EASY.

-### Order of deposits in `import`
+### Order of deposit processing
-When using the `import` subcommand the deposits in the inbox are first put in the correct order.
-This order is based on the value of the `Created` element in the bag's `bag-info.txt` file.
+A deposit directory represents one dataset version.
+The version history of a datasets is represented by a sequence of deposit directories.
+When enqueueing deposits the program will first order them by the value of the `Created` element in the contained bag's `bag-info.txt` file.

+Note that, for deposit that are arriving when the tools is running as a service (`run-service`), the correct order must be ensured by the client process, that is to say, by the process that is putting the deposits in the inbox.

 ### Processing of a deposit
 The processing of a deposit consists of the following steps: